PassivePicasso/ThunderKit/README.md

 8. Open RainOfStages\RainOfStages.sln in Visual Studio

+9. If you conducted the preparation step at the beginning of this process, then the required assemblies should be referenced successfully.
+Verify if all references loaded correctly and then build the project and skip the next step.
 9. Fix references in project RainOfStages.Plugin by adding the following assembly references
 	* All DLL files in the Risk Of Rain Data Folder
 	* MMHook_Assembly-CSharp.dll